idrissbado/Learn-how-to-build-package-in-R-/README.md

 Now you have a package!
 The usethis::create_package function:

-Creates a new R project named ralph at your specified location.
+Creates a new R project named firstpackage at your specified location.

-Opens the ralph project in a new RStudio session.
+Opens the firstpackage project in a new RStudio session.

 Creates the minimal essential files and structure required for R packages.